 Start your day by heading to H&H Car Wash and Coffee Shop to get your car hand-washed while you enjoy a typical El Paso-style breakfast.
 With turquoise countertops and tables and bright red stools, this vintage diner hasn’t changed much since it opened in 1958.

-Next, get a bird’s-eye view of this city on Wyler Aerial Tramway in Franklin Mountains State Park.
-It’s a four-minute ride to the top of Ranger Peak, which sits at 5,632 feet.
+Next, get a bird’s-eye view of this city when you hike in Franklin Mountains State Park.
 Little known fact: the park is the nation’s largest urban park.
 At the top, enjoy stellar views of Texas, Mexico and New Mexico.

-Then head to the nine-mile El Paso Mission Trail, connecting two of the nation’s oldest continuously operated missions: Ysleta Mission (open 10 a.m.–4 p.m.) built in 1682 and Socorro Mission built in 1691 (open 10 a.m.–3 p.m.).
-Don't miss San Elizario Presidio Chapel where the presidio was built in 1789 (open 7 a.m.–11 a.m.), as well.
+The nine-mile El Paso Mission Trail connects two of the nation’s oldest continuously operated missions: Ysleta Mission built in 1682 and Socorro Mission built in 1691.

 Afterwards, visit Hueco Tanks State Park & Historic Site, home to world-renowned bouldering and ancient paintings and carvings.
 This gorgeous state park is world-renowned for its bouldering [a form of climbing large boulders without ropes] and ancient rock paintings.